cxzhou35/Awesome-dotfiles/README.md

 - `typora`
 - `iterm`

-If you want to use the this config on your PC, maybe this page would be helpful. ➡️ [Wiki](https://github.com/Xuer04/Awesome-dotfiles/wiki)
+If you want to use this config on your PC, maybe this page would be helpful. ➡️ [Wiki](https://github.com/Xuer04/Awesome-dotfiles/wiki)

 Continuously updated...... 🍀